NetOpWibby/DSGN/_posts/2013-12-17-the-holy-grail-of-color-capture.md

 Oh hells yeah!

-If the above wasn't enough, the Cube can output colors in the RGB, CMYK, and Lab color spaces.
+If the above wasn&rsquo;t enough, the Cube can output colors in the RGB, CMYK, and Lab color spaces.
 I pledged and am looking forward to receiving my Cube in the mail in about six months.
-I'm not thrilled about that, but all good things come to those to wait, right?
+I&rsquo;m not thrilled about that, but all good things come to those to wait, right?